godotengine/godot-website/collections/_article/gsoc-2019-progress-report-3.md

 ### Current state

 The solution I have developed is to provide a separate "cache server" module to allow for caching within the engine.
-This module's functionality is focussed around two classes: `FileAccessCached` and `FileCacheManager`. `FileCacheManager` is a custom server class that performs the caching and manages all the cached files.
+This module's functionality is focused around two classes: `FileAccessCached` and `FileCacheManager`. `FileCacheManager` is a custom server class that performs the caching and manages all the cached files.
 It acts as a middleman between the engine and the OS.

 `FileAccessCached` is the interface through which the engine interacts with `FileCacheManager`.
 It provides an interface similar to the built in `FileAccess` API and supports all operations that can be performed on a normal `FileAccess`.